Iridology: Scientific research into iridology

 Another study was published in the British Medical Journal which selected 39 patients who were due to have their gall bladder removed the following day, because of suspected gallstones.
-The study also selected a group of people who did not have diseased gall bladders to act as a control.
+The study also selected a group of people who did not have diseased gallbladders to act as a control.
 A group of five iridologists examined a series of slides of both groups' irises.
-The iridologists could not correctly identify which patients had gall bladder problems and which had healthy gall bladders.
-For example, one of the iridologists diagnosed 49% of the patients with gall stones as having them and 51% as not having them.
+The iridologists could not correctly identify which patients had gallbladder problems and which had healthy gallbladders.
+For example, one of the iridologists diagnosed 49% of the patients with gallstones as having them and 51% as not having them.
 The author concluded: "this study showed that iridology is not a useful diagnostic aid."

 Edzard Ernst raised the question in 2000:Does iridology work? ...
 This search strategy resulted in 77 publications on the subject of iridology. ...
 All of the uncontrolled studies and several of the unmasked experiments suggested that iridology was a valid diagnostic tool.
 The discussion that follows refers to the 4 controlled, masked evaluations of the diagnostic validity of iridology. ...
 In conclusion, few controlled studies with masked evaluation of diagnostic validity have been published.
 None have found any benefit from iridology.A 2005 study tested the usefulness of iridology in diagnosing common forms of cancer.
 An experienced iridology practitioner examined the eyes of 110 total subjects, of which 68 people had proven cancers of the breast, ovary, uterus, prostate, or colorectum, and 42 for whom there was no medical evidence of cancer.
-The practitioner, who was unaware of their gender or medical details, was asked to suggest a diagnosis for each person and his results were then compared with each subject's known medical diagnosis.
+The practitioner, who was unaware of their gender or medical details, was asked to suggest a diagnosis for each person, and their results were then compared with each subject's known medical diagnosis.
 The study conclusion was that "Iridology was of no value in diagnosing the cancers investigated in this study."